pudly/schmopera-hugo/content/articles/meet-the-contestants-of-a-little-too-cozy.md

 ---
-title: Meet the contestants of A Little Too Cozy!
+title: "Meet the contestants of A Little Too Cozy!"
 ---

 ## What was your first thought when you found out you’d be a contestant on *A Little Too Cozy*?